 Linear rules are intended for complex rules that have many conditions and/or actions.
 Each condition or action is represented by a single line in the rule.
-Linear Rule Example shows an example of a linear rule.

 Decision tables represent a more compact form of rule representation; however, they might not be as well suited to complex rules.
 In a decision table, multiple rules are grouped together, so that each condition or action is represented by a column in a table, and each row represents a rule.
 The number and type of conditions and actions (columns) is constant across all of the rules in the list.